jat13/twitch-points-autoclicker/README.md

 # twitch-points-autoclicker
-Used to claim twitch channel points
+Used to claim twitch channel special bonuses automatically